paritabrahmbhatt/Basic-Calculator/README.md

 # Basic-Calculator
-This calculator was developed using Python and the user interface was designed by using Tkinter.
+This calculator was developed using Python and the user interface was designed with Tkinter.

 ## Dependency
 1. Tkinter